alankang25/ReModEx/README.md

 ## Inputs
 ### There are two main files needed as input for this pipeline:
-1. ENCODE .tsv file
+### 1. ENCODE .tsv file
 An ENCODE TSV file is a summary of the ENCODE data file report found on this link: https://www.encodeproject.org/report/?type=File

-    In the file portal, you can choose filters to narrow down on specific fiels of interest.
+    In the file portal, you can choose filters to narrow down on specific files of interest.
     ![ENCODE files portal](docs/ENCODE_1.png)

     After selecting all filters, click the [Report] button on the top of the page to generate a list of files